 The minimum generation block down time (MGBDT) reference level is required for dispatchable NQS thermal resources (excluding nuclear resources).
 It is the time between when a resource was last at its MLP before de-synchronization and the time the resource can be scheduled back to its MLP after re-synchronizing.
 The MGBDT reference level is defined for the three thermal operating states of a resource: hot, warm and cold.
-For NQS resources registered with a PSU, the MGBDT reference level the MNSPD reference level is first established for the combustion turbine, and then used for the PSU.
+For NQS resources registered with a PSU, the MGBDT reference level is established for the combustion turbine.